On the statistical theory of self-gravitating collisionless dark matter flow: high order kinematic and dynamic relations: Results from N-body simulations

+The solution in Eq. \eqref{ZEqnNum676855} can be compared with the results of N-body simulations.
+Figure \ref{fig:5} presents the correlation functions $L_{(1,0)} $, $L_{(3,2)} $ and $L_{(5,4)} $ at $z=0$ (normalized by $u_0$, $u_0^{3}$ and $u_0^{5}$, respectively).
+The dashed lines show the solution of Eq. \eqref{ZEqnNum676855} that agrees with N-body simulations on small scales.

-For correlation functions of odd order \textit{p} and even number \textit{q}, kinematic relations for constant divergence flow on small scale in Eq. \eqref{M_ZEqnNum591192} can be equivalently transformed to (integrating both sides)
+For correlation functions of odd order \textit{p} and even numbers \textit{q}, kinematic relations for a constant divergence flow on small scales in Eq. \eqref{M_ZEqnNum591192} can be transformed to (integrating both sides)

-For correlation functions of even order \textit{p} for constant divergence flow on small scale, kinematic relations are the same as incompressible flow (Eq. \eqref{M_ZEqnNum365670}) and can be similarly transformed to
+For correlation functions of even order \textit{p} for constant divergence flow on small scales, the kinematic relations are the same as those of an incompressible flow (Eq. \eqref{M_ZEqnNum365670}) and can be transformed to

-Similarly, kinematic relations of any order \textit{p} and even \textit{q} for irrotational flow on large scale (Eq. \eqref{M_ZEqnNum602698}) can be transformed to
+Similarly, kinematic relations of any order \textit{p} and even \textit{q} for irrotational flow on large scales (Eq. \eqref{M_ZEqnNum602698}) can be transformed to

-Functions $H_{(p,q)}^{S}$ and $H_{(p,q)}^{L}$ are defined to verify the general kinematic relations and can be directly computed from N-body simulations.
+The functions $H_{(p,q)}^{S}$ and $H_{(p,q)}^{L}$ are introduced to verify the general kinematic relations and can be directly computed from N-body simulations based on the velocity correlation functions.
 They are expected to be 1 on both small and large scales.

-Figures \ref{fig:6} and \ref{fig:7} plot the variation of functions $H^{S}_{(p,q)}$ on small scale and $H_{(p,q)}^{L}$ on large scale computed based on the fourth and fifth order correlation functions from N-body simulations.
-Both functions are expected to be 1 from kinematic relations for fourth and fifth order correlations, as shown in both Figures.
-These results valid our derivation for the general kinematic relations of any order.
+Figures \ref{fig:6} and \ref{fig:7} plot the variation of functions $H^{S}_{(p,q)}$ on small scales and $H_{(p,q)}^{L}$ on large scales computed based on the fourth and fifth order correlation functions from N-body simulations.
+Both functions are expected to be 1 from kinematic relations for fourth and fifth order correlations, as shown in both figures.
+These results validate our derivation for high order kinematic relations.